gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 Curated Item
 :   A Digital Archive item that has metadata and file attachments.
 All Digital Archive items are curated items with the exception
     of *uncurated accession items*.

+Digital Archive Shared Drive
+:   A Google Drive that is shared with Library personnel and the curator or other archivists who are not Library employees.

 Item
 :   Generically, an item is a single object (physical or digital) such as a photograph, document, map, or book.
 In the Digital